-Alignment to Frameworks for Science Education
+Alignment to the Framework for K-12 Science Education

-This module promotes three-dimensional learning as described in the US National Research Council's "A Framework for K-12 Science Education" (see Resources section).
-The Next Generation Science Standards (NGSS) also informed module development.
+This module promotes three dimensional learning as described in the National Resource Council's A Framework fork-12 Science Education (see Resources section).
+The Next Generation Science Standards (NGSS) also informed module development with relevant Performance Expectations identified in the summary provided in the supplemental materials.
 This module, if successfully completed, integrates multiple science and engineering practices, disciplinary core ideas, and cross cutting concepts for both earth and life science.